 The easiest way to update this look is to keep the warmth but lose the heaviness.
 That usually means simplifying the colour palette, reducing decorative extras, and pairing older influences with cleaner shapes.
 A room can still take inspiration from the early 2000s without repeating every detail that made it feel busy.

 Flooring played a bigger role in this style than people often remember.
-In many homes, it helped create the warm, polished feel that defined the period.
+In many homes, it helped create the warm, polished feel that defined the period, and you can explore a range of classic and modern flooring styles at Flooring Surgeons to see how these looks translate today.
 Darker wood tones, wall-to-wall carpet, stone-inspired finishes, and bold patterns all had a place, depending on the room.

 Kitchens and entryways often leaned towards harder surfaces with more visible texture, while bedrooms and upstairs spaces stayed softer with carpet.
 In living areas, deeper timber tones helped furniture and wall colours feel richer and more grounded.
 That is one reason warmer options such as oak engineered flooring still feel relevant today, even when the overall styling is much simpler.